openprovider/Openprovider-WHMCS-domains/docs/TLD_Pricing_sync_Utility.md

 ## How does this work?
 You can access this feature at **Utilities > Registrar TLD Sync > Click on the Openprovider logo**.
 This will automatically download TLD prices from Openprovider via API and store them in file tld_cache.php if your WHMCS environment permits (PHP values and file permissions).

+**Important**:
-Note: Loading the TLD prices requires some time to process after clicking on the Openprovider logo.
+* Loading the TLD prices requires some time to process after clicking on the Openprovider logo.
 WHMCS requires a significant amount of time to process all 1500+ TLDs.
 The speed depends on how fast your server is as well as your browser.
+* If tld_cache.php file was updated in last 24 hours, cached prices will be loaded.
+* If you need to force update TLD prices, either rename/remove tld_cache.php (modules/registrars/openprovider/tld_cache.php) file or run the DownloadTldPrices.php (modules/registrars/openprovider/cron/DownloadTldPrices.php) script via SSH/Terminal or using cron as mentioned below.

 ### Using SSH (only required if the above method doesn't work)
 1. Log in using SSH to your server.